ziphra/promline/readme.md

 # Promline

 ## recquirements
-- a proper installation of miniconda3
+- a proper installation of miniconda3 (`~/miniconda3`)
-- Guppy 6
+- Guppy 6, see <https://community.nanoporetech.com/> for installation process.
-- Dorado, only if basecalling with Dorado wanted.
+- [Dorado](https://github.com/nanoporetech/dorado), only if basecalling with Dorado wanted.
-- PEPPER-Margin-DeepVariant Docker install, r0.8 or r0.8-gpu if GPU available and if PMDV calling wanted.
+- [PEPPER-Margin-DeepVariant]() Docker install, r0.8 or r0.8-gpu if GPU available and if PMDV calling wanted.
 Otherwise, calling with Clair3 is available trough the conda environment.
 - Docker should run without sudo.
 To do so:
   ```
   sudo groupadd docker